 Tower Insurance has provided a list of things to look out for when buying an older home which includes old electrical wiring types.

 Before we discuss the issues, we thought it was a good idea to split between switchboards (protective devices) and wiring.
 First, we’ll take a look at switchboards and their common electrical issues.

-Porcelain fuses.
-These are no longer installed and are non-compliant for any new work being done.
+These are no longer installed and are non-compliant with any new work being done.
 If a circuit is being added to an existing (old) circuit that is protected by a fuse, must have the fuse replaced with a circuit breaker that is complete with a residual current device (RCD).

 We now take a look into the types of wiring that have common electrical issues.

-Tough rubber sheath (TRS).
 This wiring type is usually used from the 1940s up until the 1950s.
-It is highly susceptible to perishing and is considered the highest fire risk cable.
+It is highly susceptible to perishing and is considered the highest fire-risk cable.
 This too is non-compliant and requires replacement.

-Tough plastic sheath (TPS).
 This wiring type was used from the early 1960s onwards.
 It is the cable used in all residential installations today.
-It is important to note that some early installations of this type of cable were only two-core and have no earth.
+It is important to note that some early installations of this type of cable were only two-core and had no earth.
 This version of TPS is no longer used as any new metal light fittings require an earth.
 Replacement of this older version is necessary.

 Green gunge, also known as green goo, slime, or exudate, can often be seen coming out of the ends of older PVC-insulated and sheathed cables installed in the 1960s and 1970s.
 This cable has a bare earth conductor, which is no longer compliant with any new connection or when existing electrical networks are being upgraded or added to.